atrocore/atrocore/docs/01.atrocore/08.record-management/index.md

 4. Confirm the action

 > **Warning**: Unlinking records only removes the relationship, not the actual records.
 The unlinked records remain in the system.

+#### Not Inherit (Hierarchy entities)

+For [Hierarchy](../03.administration/11.entity-management/01.entity-types/index.md#hierarchy) entities, related records in a panel can be *inherited* from a parent record.
+An inherited record was not manually linked to the current record — it was propagated automatically from the parent.

+When a related record is inherited, the **Unlink** action is replaced by **Not Inherit** in the actions menu.
+This action removes the inherited relation from the current record without affecting the parent or any sibling records.

+For inherited records, the **Not Inherit** icon is also shown directly in the list row as a [quick action](#quick-actions) — visible without opening the dropdown menu — so you can break the inheritance with a single click.